balderdashy/sails-mongo/README.md

 [![NPM](https://nodei.co/npm/sails-mongo.png?downloads=true)](http://npmjs.com/package/sails-mongo)

+This repository includes a Docker Compose file that helps setting up the environment needed to run the test.

+The `npm run docker-test` command runs the tests on a single run under the supported MongoDB version (at this time, up to 3.4).
+For more information, check [MongoDB's Support Policy](https://www.mongodb.com/support-policy).

+To run tests while developing, you can run `npm run docker`.
+This command opens a docker instance and opens a shell.
+From there you can run `npm test` to run the tests as many times as you need.

 #### Special thanks

 Thanks so much to Ted Kulp ([@tedkulp](https://twitter.com/tedkulp)) and Robin Persson ([@prssn](https://twitter.com/prssn)) for building the first version of this adapter back in 2013.
 Since then, it has evolved into a core adapter within the framework.